beckf/wifiGeoLocate/README.md

   -d : Display location in STDOUT

-  -d : Play Find My Device alert sound at full volume.
+  -a : Play Find My Device alert sound at full volume.

   -n : Display location and Notify using -u URL.